 - Neat Freak: The game goes into great detail about his daily routine and how obsessive he is over keeping his house clean.

 - Nice Guy: Played with.
 He offers his help cleaning Fuminori's garden since it's stinking, but Fuminori suggests that he pretends to be nice and Fuminori's garden disturbs Yosuke's perfect image of his house.
 However, Yosuke talks with his wife about Fuminori's current situation and they seem to concern about him.
 Then Yosuke goes insane and he loses his nice attitude anyway.

 - Pater Familicide: The results of Saya's brain surgery and going insane.

-- Stuffed In A Fridge: Like Omi, he and his family are dismembered and put in a refridgerator.
+- Stuffed into the Fridge: Like Omi, he and his family are dismembered and put in a refridgerator.